 Adobe Stock is a service that provides designers and businesses with access to millions of high-quality curated and royalty-free photos, videos, illustrations, vector graphics, 3D assets, and templates for all their creative projects.
-You can purchase Adobe Stock on an as-needed basis as a single asset, or you can purchase a multi-asset subscription.
+You can purchase Adobe Stock as a multi-asset subscription.
 A number of subscription packages are available.

 Creative Cloud libraries